citp/privacy-policy-historical/m/mt/mtv/mtv.co.uk.md

 In the unlikely event that we sell or otherwise dispose of some or all of our business to another party, we reserve the right to transfer your information as part of any assets sold or disposed of and you consent to such transfer.

-This policy was last updated on 1st March 2008.
+This policy was last updated on 29th November 2010.